Princes' Islands: Geography

+All islands contain hills, the highest being Büyükada's Aya Yorgi Hill with 203 meters of elevation.

 Islands

 Büyükada

 Büyükada (meaning "Big Island" in Turkish; Πρίγκηπος) is the largest of the nine islands comprising the Princes' Islands in the Marmara Sea, close to Istanbul.

 As on the other islands, motorized vehicles – except service vehicles – are forbidden, so visitors explore the island by foot; by riding a bicycle (numerous bicycle shops rent them with hourly prices); or in battery powered electric vehicles which function like taxi cabs, also offering "round-the-island" sightseeing tours.
 Until 2020 there were horse-drawn carriages on the island, but these were phased out due to a serious equine disease.

 A convent on Büyükada was the place of exile for the Byzantine empresses Irene, Euphrosyne, Theophano, Zoe and Anna Dalassena.
 After his deportation from the Soviet Union in February 1929, Leon Trotsky also stayed for four years on Büyükada, his first station in exile.
-Princess Fahrelnissa Zeid was born on the island.
+Fahrünissa Şakir (known as Princess Fahrelnissa Zeid after her second marriage) was born on the island.

 There are several historical buildings on Büyükada, such as the Ayia Yorgi Church and Monastery dating back to the sixth century, the Ayios Dimitrios Church, and the Hamidiye Mosque built by Abdul Hamid II.
 Büyükada consists of two peaks.
 The one nearest the iskele (ferry landing), Hristos, is topped by the former Greek Orphanage, a huge wooden building now known as the Prinkipo Environmental Center.
 In the valley between the two hills sit the church and monastery of Ayios Nikolaos and a former fairground called Luna Park.
-Visitors can take the 'small tour' of the island by buggy, leading to this point, from where it is an easy climb to Ayia Yorgi, a tiny church with a café on the grounds serving wine, chips and sausage sandwiches, this being part of the "classic" Ayia Yorgi (St. George, in Greek: Άγιος Γεώργιος) experience.
+Visitors can take the 'small tour' of the island by horse-drawn vehicle, leading to this point, from where it is an easy climb to Ayia Yorgi, a tiny church with a café on the grounds serving wine, chips and sausage sandwiches, this being part of the "classic" Ayia Yorgi (St. George, in Greek: Άγιος Γεώργιος) experience.